Wales buns for Lise

 - Choux pastry

 - Chopped dark chocolate

 Take a choux pastry and split it.

-Put apple jam at the bottom.
+Start with some apple jam at the bottom half.

 Put the choux pastry lid on and decorate with a mid-thick glaze made of powdered sugar and water.